apache/submarine/docs/development/README.md

 submarine-installer, it is easy to install and deploy system services such as `docker`, `nvidia-docker`, `nvidia driver`, `ETCD`, `Calico network` etc. required by yarn-3.1+.

-### 2.2. submarine-all

-Waiting for supplement

-### 2.3. submarine-core

-Waiting for supplement

-### 2.4. submarine-dist

-Waiting for supplement

-### 2.5. submarine-runtime

-Waiting for supplement

-### 2.6. submarine-sdk
-+ **pysubmarine**: By using Submarine's python sdk library, you can output metrics such as metrics when the algorithm is executed in your python program by importing pysubmarine during the development of the machine learning algorithm.

-### 2.7. submarine-workbench
-+ **workbench-server**: is a Jetty-based web server service.
-Workbench-server provides RESTful interface and Websocket interface.
-The RESTful interface provides workbench-web with management capabilities for databases such as project, department, user, and role.
-+ **workbench-web**: is a web front-end service based on `VUE.js` framework.
-With `workbench-web` users can manage Submarine project, department, user, role through browser.
-You can also use the notebook to develop machine learning algorithms, model release and other lifecycle management.

 ## 3. Submarine Workbench Development Guide